-If your company is acquired by another company or if your company acquires another company, it's pretty much guaranteed that the share price will move as well.
+If a company is acquired by another company, it's pretty much guaranteed that the share price will move as well.
 Usually, this is good news for investors but you can never say this for sure.

 This does not happen very often, but it still does occur every once in a while.
-Typically, companies go from private to public, not public to private.
+Typically, companies go from private to public (i.e., through an initial public offering (IPO)), not public to private.
 However, public companies are sometimes taken private after acquisitions.

 Companies also typically pay a takeover premium when acquiring a company.
 This is expressed as a percentage above the current market value.

 When JAB Holdings purchased Panera Bread, they paid a premium above the current share price.
 As a result, this is almost always good news for investors when a stock they own is taken private.
 Therefore, although it's rare, if you ever own a company and it's taken private you'll likely have a great day.